Whether you are new to the theory or interested in digging deeper, there are many possible places to start.

 The 2005 paper Attention, monotropism and the diagnostic criteria for autism (pdf, epub, journal) by Dinah Murray, Wenn Lawson and Mike Lesser is the key academic text, with Wenn’s book The Passionate Mind going into a good deal more depth and his 2013 paper for OA Autism looking at it from more of a neuroscience angle.
 Dinah and Mike were interviewed for The Observer in 2005: ‘Say it loud, autistic and proud‘.
 Dinah also wrote the Monotropism entry for the Volkmar Encyclopedia of Autism; her chapter Dimensions of Difference for The Neurodiversity Reader is an update on her thinking.

-The article Me and Monotropism: A unified theory of autism by Dinah’s youngest, Fergus Murray, is relatively accessible, and shouldn’t take most readers more than 15 minutes to read.
+The article Me and Monotropism: A unified theory of autism by Dinah’s youngest, curator of this site Fergus Murray, is relatively accessible, and shouldn’t take most readers more than 15 minutes to read.
 It has also been translated into Spanish (español), Norwegian (Norsk) and Hungarian (magyar nyelv).

 Stimpunks has a substantial glossary entry on monotropism, drawing on many of the above sources.
 They also have a longer article ‘Redefining Autism Science with Monotropism and the Double Empathy Problem‘ with many jumping off points to learn more.